John Chun

 John M. Chun (August 3, 1928 – July 6, 2013) was a Korean automotive engineering designer.
 He was the first known Korean car designer.

 Chun was born in Korea, Empire of Japan, in what is now the North Korean coastal region of Hungnam.
 In 1953, he moved to South Korea as active fighting ended during the Korean War.
 He immigrated to the United States in 1957, after a friend had already moved to the U.S., settling in Sacramento, California.
 He held a mechanical engineering degree from a university in Korea, but the degree was not useful in the American job market and had to start over.
 Chun enrolled at Sacramento Junior College, where a professor insisted that he apply to the Art Center College of Design (ACCD) in Pasadena, California.
 He worked full-time as a mechanic while studying at ACCD.
 Chun received his bachelor's degree in industrial design, with a specialty in transportation design, after seven years, while working as a mechanic to pay for his classes.

 In 1967, Chun would be hired by Fred Goodell upon graduation from Art Center, the then-chief engineer of Shelby American.
 Chun joined Shelby American in 1967, then designed the 1968 and 1969 Shelby Mustang Cobras, GT350, and GT500 models [as well as revamped the Cobra coil logo with more realistic details] (that is still used today).

-The 1967 Shelby Mustang Cobra was in production by Chun's joining, as the Shelby Mustang had been designed by a Ford Motor Company designer by the name of Charles McHose in 1966 who left Shelby American.
-Chun took over the project and then the Shelby Mustang Cobra became one of the most coveted and iconic American muscle cars to date.
+The 1967 Shelby Mustang was in production by Chun's joining, as the Shelby Mustang had been designed by a Ford Motor Company designer by the name of Charles McHose in 1966 who left Shelby American.
+Chun then took over the project and contributed to the design of the 1968 model.